-To commemorate this tradition we’ve created two cocktail recipes as Australian as ANZAC Day: The Hot Spiced Gunfire and the Cold Spiced Gunfire for you to try.
+To commemorate this tradition, we’ve created two cocktail recipes as Australian as ANZAC Day: The Hot Spiced Gunfire and the Cold Spiced Gunfire for you to try.
 These cocktails are our recreation of the tradition of the Gunfire Breakfast in tribute to one of the most infamous battles in Australian history, the Gallipoli Campaign.

 Hot Spiced Gunfire Breakfast Cocktail

-Ingredients: 45 ml Spiced, 10ml brown sugar syrup, 1 shot of espresso and a little hot water.
+Ingredients: 45 ml Spiced, 10ml brown sugar syrup, one shot of espresso and a little hot water.
 25ml double cream,

 Glass: Coffee mug/ latte cup